rfeu/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for coursera data science track projects
+Repository for coursera data science track projects.
+Each folder contains assignments for each class.